Ali Al-Hamadi: Early career

 In 2015, Al-Hamadi was selected to play for Liverpool Schoolboys at the age of 13 where he quickly made an impression and caught the attention of Everton and Liverpool, but ended up joining Tranmere Rovers.
-Ali joined Tranmere’s under-14s and stayed with the club for three years, being offered a professional contract in the summer of 2018 but he instead opted for a two-year scholarship at Swansea City.
+Al-Hamadi joined Tranmere's under-14s and stayed with the club for three years, being offered a professional contract in the summer of 2018 but he instead opted for a two-year scholarship at Swansea City's academy.

-Al-Hamadi left Liverpool and his family to move to Wales as he joined Swansea City’s academy in the summer of 2018, joining on a two-year scholarship.
 On 2 July 2020, Al-Hamadi signed his first professional contract with Swansea, signing a one-year contract with the club.
+He was offered a new contract by Swansea in the summer of 2021 but decided to turn it down after failing to break into the first-team.
 In September 2021, Al-Hamadi went on trial with Derby County, scoring for their under-23 side in a 3–3 Premier League Cup draw against the Norwich City under-23s.